 - Mid-rise development of vacant land in the Columbia Point section of Boston, MA, adjacent to subway station, including 278 dwelling units, structured parking, and open space

-- Mr. Eigerman serves as President of the Newburyport (Mass.)
-City Council, as well as on the board of directors for Street Lab (www.bostonlab.org), a nonprofit organization that creates programs for public space.
+- Mr. Eigerman serves on the board of directors for Street Lab (www.bostonlab.org), a nonprofit organization that creates programs for public space.
 Previously, he has served in local government.

 - J.D., University of California, Hastings College of the Law, J.D.
 (1998)

 - A.B., Harvard College (1992)

 - Trends in Sustainability Regulation, Hotel Sustainable Development: Principles and Best Practices, American Hotel & Lodging Educational Institute, eds.
 A. J. Singh, Ph.D., and Herve Houdre (2011).